orbit-systems/apollo/style-guide.md

 ```

 ## declarations & assignments
-never declare or set more than one variable in a declaration statement.
+never declare or set more than one variable in a single statement.
 ```c
 // nuh uh
 int x, y, z = 1;